-Sometimes dialect is hard to read in your head and you have to just bite the bullet and read it aloud.
+Sometimes dialect is hard to read in your head, and you need to read it aloud.

 Dialect is the language used by the people of a specific area or class.
 It involves the spelling, sounds, grammar, and pronunicated used by a particular group of people and distinguishes them from other people.

 4. Discuss the Newbery Medal.
 Tell students to put this information in the back of their brains as we will be reading a few more Newbery books and evaluating them as to whether or not they deserved this distinguished award.

 The Newbery Medal was named for 18th century British bookseller John Newbery.
 It is awareded annually by the Association for Library Service to Children, to the author of the most distinguisehd contribution to American literature for children.

 5. What changed over the course of Hitty's hundred years of life? (fashion, manners, transportation, photography, etc.).
 Give specific examples from the book as well as any you know from history (time period is 1820-1920).
 What do you think will change in the next hundred years?
 I showed my students this video of cutting edge technology and we discussed.